alexarne/Convex-Polygon-Collisions/README.md

 [YouTube video showcasing most of the features](link)

-## Code Overview

-A general overview of the code structure and what each file does is found in the [scripts folder's README file](./scripts/).

 ## Instructions

 The following information can also be accessed by clicking on the "Help" button in the top-right corner: